USDAForestService/fs-open-forest-platform/frontend/src/assets/content/okawen/how-to-cut/helpful-tips.md

 - Be aware of where the tree will fall and please ensure all people and vehicles are out of the path of the falling tree.
 - Cut the leftover branches from the stump and scatter them.
 - Fill in the hole created when digging up a live tree.
+- Cut your tree a bit longer than you'll need (6-12"), so that you'll have room to make a fresh cut on the bottom before putting it in water.